Taxpayer Identity Verification

 Possible Documents or Information the Department May Request in Support of a Colorado Tax Refund

+The Colorado Department of Revenue is taking additional precautions to verify information on the tax returns we process because of an increase in criminal activity surrounding illegal access to personal information.
+We need your help to confirm that the tax return was truly filed by you.
 Please complete the steps on the letter within 30 days from the date listed on the letter.
-If you do not complete the validation process within 30 days, your Colorado income tax return will NOT be processed and any claimed refund amount will NOT be issued.If you submitted the Colorado tax return:
+If you do not complete the validation process within 30 days, your Colorado income tax return will NOT be processed and any claimed refund amount will NOT be issued.

 Colorado income tax refunds that were requested to be direct deposited may be converted to a paper check.
 Sending a paper check to the taxpayer’s mailing address is intended to prevent criminals from easily diverting fraudulent refund to their own prepaid, reloadable cards or debit cards.
 Receiving a paper check does not mean a taxpayer’s identity has been compromised.
 It is a safeguard measure implemented by the Department.
 If you receive a letter and paper income tax refund check from the Colorado Department of Revenue this year and you have not filed your tax return yet or you are not expecting a refund, you may call the fraud hotline number included in the letter.
 The Department appreciates taxpayers’ patience and understanding while it takes necessary steps to protect Colorado income tax refunds.